 Ancient Roman Pantheon to start charging entry fee in 2018

-Now a church, the vast cylindrical former temple whose undamaged exterior wall supports a 43.3 metre-high (142 ft) dome with a circular skylight at its summit, drew 7.4 million visitors last year.
+Now a church, the vast cylindrical former temple whose undamaged exterior wall supports a 43.3 metre-high dome with a circular skylight at its summit, drew 7.4 million visitors last year.

 Among those buried in there are the Renaissance artist Raphael and two Italian kings.